JDinABox/webhook-deploy/README.md

 # github-webhook-deploy

-A small program to deploy applications when a request comes in
+A webhook server to automatically deploy GitHub repositories